You're in the Super Bowl, Charlie Brown: Plot

 As Lucy prepares to pull her usual trick of pulling the ball away from Charlie Brown as he tries to kick it, Peppermint Patty, Marcie, Franklin, and Linus arrive.
 They inform Lucy and Charlie Brown that there will be a Punt, Pass, and Kick contest.
 They mention that first prize wins a new bicycle and a trip to the Super Bowl, and suggest they all enter.
 As they discuss the contest, Charlie Brown seeks his chance to kick the ball while Lucy is not looking—only for Lucy to blindly pull it away in perfect timing.

-While Charlie Brown and Linus are practicing for the contest, they notice a very pretty girl, who catches Linus's attention.
+While Charlie Brown and Linus are practicing for the contest, they notice a very pretty girl, who catches Linus' attention.
 They walk up to her and introduce themselves.
-The girl says her name is Melody-Melody and that has been watching them.
+The girl says her name is Melody, and she has been watching them.
 They flirt with her and take her out for hot fudge sundaes.
 They then try to impress her and tell her they will be entering the punt-and-pass contest.
 Melody says she will be rooting for them at the contest.

 At the punt-and-pass contest, Charlie Brown and Linus see Melody watching them, and they argue about who Melody came to watch.
 The announcer announces every player, and every player gets a better score than the next one, except for Marcie who refuses to kick the football thinking the football did nothing to deserve being kicked.
 Charlie Brown performs well, finishing his turn in first place, only for Linus to best him.
 To the dismay of both, Melody turns out to be the final contestant, whose score beats all of the others.
 Betrayed, Linus admits to Charlie Brown that he is in love with her.
 Melody wins the new bicycle and the tickets to the Super Bowl.